chembience/chembience/README.rst

 --------

-**Chembience** is a `Docker <https://docs.docker.com/>`_ based platform supporting the fast development of `chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric web applications and microservices.
+**Chembience** is a `Docker <https://docs.docker.com/>`_ based platform supporting the fast development of `cheminformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric web applications and microservices.
 It creates a clean separation between your scientific web service implementation and any host-specific or infrastructure-related configuration requirements.
 The following schema gives an overview.